Why Does Signal Chain Order Matter?

 Fractal Audio (Axe-FX, FM3, FM9)

 Fractal uses a grid-based routing system similar to the Quad Cortex.
-The signal flow is visual — you connect blocks with virtual cables on a grid.
-The same ordering principles apply: gain stages before the amp model, time-based effects after.
+The signal flow is visual; you connect blocks with virtual cables on a grid.
+Same ordering principles.
+Gain stages before the amp model.
+Time-based effects after.

-Fractal's "X/Y" switching lets you have two versions of any block, which is powerful for switching between different drive settings or reverb types within a single preset without changing the signal chain order.
+Fractal's "X/Y" switching lets you have two versions of any block.
+Powerful for switching between different drive settings or reverb types within a single preset without changing the signal chain order.

 Common Rule-Breaking Chains

-As mentioned earlier, vintage fuzz circuits often want to see the guitar's pickups directly.
+Vintage fuzz circuits often want to see the guitar's pickups directly.
 Putting a wah (which is a buffered circuit) before a fuzz can thin out the fuzz and kill its low-end grunt.
-Hendrix ran fuzz first, wah second, and the rest is history.
+Hendrix ran fuzz first, wah second.

-When to try it: Any time you're using a fuzz-style effect and want a thick, synthy wah tone rather than a traditional crying wah sound.
+When to try it: Any time you are using a fuzz-style effect and want a thick, synthy wah tone rather than a traditional crying wah sound.

 Running delay into a slightly overdriven amp creates rhythmic patterns where the repeats blend with the crunch.
-The repeats aren't pristine — they get a little dirty — and this creates a cohesive, musical texture.
+The repeats are not pristine; they get a little dirty, and this creates a cohesive, musical texture.

-When to try it: Low-to-medium gain settings with rhythmic delay patterns (especially dotted eighths).
-Doesn't work well with high gain.
+When to try it: Low-to-medium gain settings with rhythmic delay patterns, especially dotted eighths.
+Does not work well with high gain.

-Shoegaze guitarists like Kevin Shields of My Bloody Valentine run reverb into fuzz or heavy distortion.
-The reverb tails get crushed and saturated, creating a wall of washy, dreamy noise that's indistinct by design.
+Shoegaze guitarists like Kevin Shields run reverb into fuzz or heavy distortion.
+The reverb tails get crushed and saturated, creating a wall of washy, dreamy noise that is indistinct by design.

 When to try it: Ambient, shoegaze, or post-rock tones where you want a wall of sound rather than note clarity.